xipki/xipki/README.md

 ## Configure how to handle SSL client certificate (optional)

-  This step is only required if the CA is behind a reverse proxy apache httpd.
+  This step is only required if the tomcat is behind a reverse proxy apache httpd.

   * Add the java property org.xipki.reverseproxy.mode
     ```sh